QuantEcon/book-networks-public/_sources/ch_intro.md

     return np.exp(-λ * x)
 ```

-We then plot our distribution on a log log scale.
+We then plot our distribution on a log-log scale.

 ```{code-cell}
 fig, ax = plt.subplots()